Newly elected mayor 'just a Brentwood guy'

-Working together, the new mayor said he hopes to be able to help solve problems that the town faces – such as people moving out and an increase in drug activity.
+Working together, the new mayor said he hopes to be able to help solve problems the town faces, such as people moving out and an increase in drug activity.

 “I see the need for cooperation,” Troy said.
 “I want to make a difference.
 I want to be the diplomat within Brentwood government, within the community of Brentwood.”

 Troy moved to Brentwood in 1970 when he was 2 years old.
-He has been in the borough since and is raising his son, Alec, 10, along with wife, Lori Jo.
+He has been in the borough since and is raising a son, Alec, 10, with wife Lori Jo.

 Troy has been involved in Brentwood athletics since he was a child, playing on the Brentwood Dukes 9-and-10-year-old team at just 7 years of age.
 He was the captain of the Brentwood High School football team that advanced to the WPIAL championship.

 Politics also had an influence on Troy, even as a child.